Talvin22/My_GarageApp/README.md

 #My_GarageApp.
-The application was developed on 05/18/2023 by developers: Dzhaparov Talvin and Magdych Pavlo.
+The application was developed on 05/18/2023 by developers: Dzhaparov Talvin.
 Copyrighted

-The authors allow:
+The author allow:

 distribute - copy, transfer your work, the Terms are as follows: the author does not allow the use of his work for commercial purposes (Noncommercial),